vottini/jsonbp/README.md

 } [minLength=2]
 ```

-It defines an array of minimum length 2 whose elements contain the fields 'x' and 'y' (where both 'x' and 'y' are not allowed to be a negative value plus 'y' not being allowed to be greater than 1) and an optional field 'color' that can be either "RED", "GOLD" or "GREEN".
+This defines a schema of an array of minimum length 2 whose elements contain the fields 'x' and 'y' (where both 'x' and 'y' are not allowed to be a negative value plus 'y' not being allowed to be greater than 1) and an optional field 'color' that can be either "RED", "GOLD" or "GREEN".
 A JSON instance that obeys this schema is:

 ```js
 [